Why you will love this

 - Peel (optional) the potatoes and cut them into cubes.
 Trim the Brussels sprouts and quarter the larger ones and halve the smaller ones.

 - Add to two sheet pans.
 Toss with oil and seasonings and roast until caramelized and tender.
-Be careful not to crowd the vegetables on the pan.
-If crowded they will steam, and we want the veggies to brown and caramelize.
+TIP: Be careful not to crowd the vegetables on the pan.
+If crowded they will steam, and we want them to brown and caramelize.

 - Meanwhile, in a cast-iron skillet, cook the chopped bacon until brown and crisp.
 Transfer the bacon to a paper towel-lined plate.
 Remove the excess bacon drippings, leaving about one tablespoon in the skillet.